new92/InstaTools/ToolZ/README.md

 # ToolZ 🕵️

-Python script which keeps track on the users which unfollowe you on Instagram.
+ToolZ is a python script which keeps track on the users which unfollowe you on Instagram.

 ## Why ToolZ ? 😄
 ToolZ offers **live tracking**, **data storage** and **fast results** !